Helm Deployment

 kubectl get pods -l app=yuki-proxy

-Create a DNS Record in Route 53
+- Create a Route 53 record:

 Next Step